-"It puts the responsibility on the centers to provide more benefits and a higher salary because of what you're asking the [teachers] to do, in reference to constantly go to school or college or whatever . . . "
+"It puts the responsibility on the centers to provide more benefits and a higher salary because what you're askind teachers / the in reference to schoo constantly llede of whatever

 CONCLUSION

 Teacher recruitment, training, and retention are critical if Seminole County is to offer young children consistent, high quality care and appropriate educational opportunities.
 Teachers generally enter the field because they want to work with children and almost half of current teachers plan to remain in the ECE field for at least ten years.
 Unfortunately, low wages and inadequate benefits frequently drive them out of the field altogether.
 In addition, teachers who remain in the field sometimes move from center to center in search of higher wages.
 This results in an annual average turnover of around 25 to 34 percent.